A-Ariyanto/COMP3121-notes/COMP3121 module 4 notes.md

 * Drop 4 indistinguishable pills (2 A, 2 B).
 * Split each pill in half.
 Eat **half of each pill** each day.
 * This guarantees one A and one B per day over 2 days.

----

-Let me know if you'd like:

-* Flashcards
-* Quiz questions
-* Visual cheat sheets
-* Latex/PDF version

-Or help with any of the applications/problems.